ON DEMAND VIDEO TRAINING

 • Remote Control

 What is Indoor Air Quality?

-A healthy indoor environment is one in which the surroundings contribute to productivity, comfort and a sense of health and well being.
-The qualities of good indoor air include:
+A healthy indoor environment is one where the surroundings contribute to productivity, comfort, and a sense of health and well-being.
+Good indoor air quality includes:

 - Introduction and distribution of adequate ventilation air.

 - Maintenance of acceptable temperature and relative humidity.

 Poor indoor air quality can cause problems and have serious consequences, such as: